actnwit/RhodoniteTS/README.md

 ### In TypeScript

-There are two package version of Rhodonite: esm (ESModule wrapped in CommonJS) and umd.
+There are two package versions of Rhodonite: esm (ESModule wrapped in CommonJS) and umd.

 #### Using esm package

-You need a bundler like Webpack to import Rhodonite esm package directly.
+You need a bundler like Webpack to import the Rhodonite esm package directly.

 ```typescript
 import Rn from 'rhodonite'; // All Rhodonite Objects in this